Skip to main content

 A System That Protects No One Helps No One

-How many more tragedies will it take before leaders admit that what we’re doing is not working?
+How many more tragedies will it take before our leaders honestly acknowledge that what we are doing is not working?

-America needs a mental health and public safety system that intervenes before disaster.
-Not after it.
-This campaign is committed to building that system.
-Because no family should have to suffer like the family of Bethany MaGee .
-And no community should have to live in fear because the government refuses to deal with reality.
+America needs a mental health and public safety system that intervenes before disaster not in response to it.
+This campaign is committed to building that system, because no family should suffer the way Bethany McGee's family has suffered.
+And no community should be forced to live in fear because the government lacks the courage to confront reality.

 Comments